A Deep Dive Into The Dell Inspiron 15-5555

-Dell’s Inspiron 15-5555 is an ultra-thin (less than 1”) notebook that comes in a number of colors depending on your region.
+Dell’s Inspiron 15-5555 is an ultra-thin (less than 1”) notebook that comes in several colors depending on your region.
 Its exterior comes in a black colored body measuring 380 x 260 x 23.7mm and weighing 2.3Kgs

 Now let’s talk about the RAM – it is 4GB DDR3.
 If you want to use video and photo editing you will need to expand your RAM to 1TB which revolves at the speed of 5400 RPM.
 You can load up all the videos, photos, documents, music, and other large programs without feeling a pinch.